Uday911/AI-agent-for-2D-Colourball-territory-game/README.md

 Pygame, Pytorch, numpy, random

 # Algorithm used
-Data gathered by the gameplay between two networks one is playing randomly and another with ongoing training training Categorical crossentropy used
+Data gathered by the gameplay between two networks one is playing randomly and another with ongoing training Categorical crossentropy used